jerboa88/dark-mode-for-outlook/README.md

 ## Contributing
 Contributions and forks are welcome but this is a hobby project so don't expect too much from it.
-[SemVer](http://semver.org/) is used.
+[SemVer](http://semver.org/) is used for versioning and SASS is used for css compilation, using `sass style.scss style.css --style compressed`

 ## License